-Away from the major hotels and larger restaurants paying by credit card isn’t always possible, so you will need Rupiah, the local currency, while on holiday from money changers in Bali.
+Away from the major hotels and larger restaurants paying by credit card isn’t always possible, so you will need Rupiah while on holiday from money changers in Bali.
 Luckily money changers are plentiful and most — although definitely not all — are trustworthy and offer better exchange rates than you will get by withdrawing money from an ATM.
 Follow my guide and you’ll exchange currency for Indonesian Rupiah with confidence.

 If you are here for a short time, say less than 4 or 5 days, using an ATM is fine.
 It’s easy, risk-free assuming you choose your ATM wisely and the amount you get charged by your bank is possibly worth the exorbitant fees they charge for the security and peace of mind they provide.

 However, if you are planning on staying longer than a few days, and spending more than say USD$500, then using a money changer to exchange cash for Indonesian Rupiah (IDR), which is the local currency in Bali, makes good economic sense.

 Changing your local currency into Indonesian Rupiah (IDR) can be a painless and low-risk transaction if you follow these simple rules.

 1. Pick somewhere popular.